mondo-mob/spring-gae-gcs/README.md

 The following **optional** configuration options can be set in your application.properties file:
 - `gcs.attachmentFolder` - The folder that will be used to upload the files.
 If not provided, `attachments` will be used.
-- `devCredentialsFile` - The name of the file with the service account credentials for local dev (See below).
+- `gcs.devCredentialsFile` - The name of the file with the service account credentials for local dev (See below).
 If not provided, `/dev-gcs-credentials.json` will be used.
-- `gcs.gaeProfileName` - The name of the [Spring Profile](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html) to indicate that the app is running in the Google cloud platform.
-By default `gae` will be used. `!gae` will be used to indicate local development.

 Local development